salvium/salvium_io/_posts/2025-06-04-salvium-one-countdown.md

 Salvium One is the next major version of the Salvium network.
 It blends our existing privacy features (inherited from CryptoNote) with two new building-blocks:

 **Carrot addressing scheme:** An improved stealth address scheme that uses two independent “base points”.
 Carrot adds new privacy and usability features, whilst remaining backwards compatible.
 It also makes it harder for attackers to break, and prepares us for future upgrades.
-An updated version of the CLSAG signature scheme—**T-CLSAG**—has been developed in-house, and is also included.
-[Learn more](https://docs.salvium.io/knowledge-base/carrot-addressing)
+An updated version of the CLSAG signature scheme — **T-CLSAG**— has been developed in-house, and is also included.
+[Learn more](https://docs.salvium.io/THE%20PROJECT/carrot/)

 **SPARC proof suite:** A family of cryptographic proofs that lets a sender prove control of an output without revealing any private-key information.
 [Knowledge-base overview ›](https://docs.salvium.io/THE%20PROJECT/sparc/) | [Plain-language blog post ›](https://salvium.io/blog/2025/05/08/salviums-innovative-solution/)